 1 pound medium shrimp (cleaned and tails removed)

-3 tablespoons of any neutral oil, divided
+3 tablespoons neutral oil, divided

 2 tablespoons fresh jalapeno, sliced

-2 tablespoons cilantro, minced
+2 tablespoons fresh cilantro, diced

-Salt and pepper to taste
+Salt and pepper, to taste

 Instructions